AO-Design-Inc/featherWebsite-2.0/src/lib/posts/3-progress.md

 ---
 slug: 3-progress
-title: January 2022 Progress
+title: What We've Been Up To
-date: 2022-1-20
+date: 2022-1-21
-summary: We have working on stuff
+summary: A look at the progress we've acheived in the past three months
 thumbnail: ''
 tags:
 	- update
+    - engineering
-author: Jo
+author: Kyle Li, Jo Gao
 ---

 Hey everyone,